isc-projects/kea/doc/guide/hooks-radius.rst

    This library may only be loaded by the ``kea-dhcp4`` or the ``kea-dhcp6`` process.

-The major feature of the hook library is the ability to use RADIUS authorization.
+The major feature of this hooks library is the ability to use RADIUS authorization.
 When a DHCP packet is received, the Kea server sends an Access-Request to the RADIUS server and waits for a response.
 The server then sends back either an Access-Accept with specific client attributes,